-Before HTML5, there was no standard for showing videos/movies on web pages.
+Before HTML5, there was no standard for showing videos on a web page.

-HTML5 defines a new element which specifies a standard way to embed a video or movie on a web page: the <video> element.
+The HTML5 <video> element specifies a standard way to embed a video in a web page.

 Internet Explorer 9+, Firefox, Opera, Chrome, and Safari support the <video> element.

 Note: Internet Explorer 8 and earlier versions, do not support the <video> element.

 To show a video in HTML, use the <video> element:

 The controls attribute adds video controls, like play, pause, and volume.

 It is a good idea to always include width and height attributes.